 The Alameda Point Antiques Faire is the largest antiques show in Northern California.
 Held once a month, this Bay Area antiques highlight brings in over 10,000 shoppers and 800 dealers for each monthly event.

 With a fine flair for antique and vintage-feel items, the Alameda Point Antiques Faire is the perfect place to find some one-of-a-kind pieces to accent any home.
 Unique furniture is the norm, along with shoes, jewelry, wall sconces and a list of antique odds and ends.

 Because of its stringent vendor rules (all items for sale must be at least twenty years old), and the scarcity of quality antiques shows in the Bay Area, the Alameda Point Antiques and Collectibles Faire draws a regular crowd of high-end antique dealers and serious collectors.
-The show’s co-founder and organizer, Alan Michaan, even stresses that it shouldn’t be called a mere flea market.
+This show, as the show’s co-founder and organizer Alan Michaan stresses, shouldn’t be called a mere flea market.

-But that shouldn’t scare off the casual shopper; there are still plenty of bargains to be made among its 800 stalls of vintage stereos, clothing, furniture, jewelry, art, pottery, vintage and antique home decorations, books & collectibles, 60s-mod dining room furniture, classic Barbie dolls, and of course, much more.
-In addition to the regular monthly faire, the Alameda Point also holds twice a year a vintage fashion fair, featuring fashion from every decade.
+But that should not scare off the casual shopper as there are still plenty of bargains to be made at Alameda Antiques Faire.
+Among its 800 stalls, visitors will find a wide array of items, including vintage stereos, clothing, furniture, jewelry, art, pottery, vintage and antique home decor, books & collectibles, mid-century furniture, classic Barbie dolls, and of course, much more.
+In addition to the regular monthly faire, the Alameda Point Antiques Faire also holds twice a year a vintage fashion fair, featuring fashion from every decade.
 This is a must see for Bay Area women who love the vintage look.

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.